jongiddy/sublime-gidopen/README.md

 will reveal the folder.
 If outside the project folders, it will add the folder to the project.

-If the filename is not correctly selected, select the correct filename and right-click on the selected text.
-In this case, as well as opening an existing file, the menu will create the file if it does not exist.
+If GidOpen does not find the correct filename, select the correct filename and right-click on the selected text.
+In this case, as well as opening an existing file, the menu will allow creation of the file if it does not exist.

-In text inputs and the console, the context menu only works if the filename is selected.
-If there is no selection or the selected text is not a file, the message "GidOpen requires path to be selected here" will be shown.
+In text inputs and the console, the context menu only works if the path is selected.
+In these windows, if there is no selection or the selected text is not a path, the message "GidOpen requires path to be selected here" will be shown.